minhtrannhat/MyFTP/README.md

 ## Dependencies

 Zero.
 Only python standard libs were used.
+Tested on Python 3.11

 ## Running